DinaMuktubayeva/Vigenere-cipher-breaker/README.md

 - Letter frequency analysis

-This technique has been described in Edgar Allan Poe's "The Gold-Bug".
+This technique was used by the main character of Edgar Allan Poe's "The Gold-Bug".

 It is based on the fact that in most languages, there is one letter that occurs significantly more often than others.
 In English, this is 'e'.
 Caesar doesn't change values of frequency: it only changes the letter itself.
 In other words, it is likely that 'e' is hiding under the most common letter in an encrypted message, which leads to the key.